jasonherngwang/eight-wonders/README.md

 >"Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?"

-We solve for the lowest-cost Hamiltonian cycle for an undirected symmetric graph.
-Of three algorithms considered, the dynamic programming solution was selected to provide an exact solution with acceptable compututation speed (`n ≤ 8`).
+To solve this, we find the lowest-cost Hamiltonian cycle for an undirected symmetric graph.
+Of three algorithms considered, the dynamic programming solution was selected to provide an exact solution with acceptable computation time for `n ≤ 8`.

 | Algorithm | Description | Accuracy | Time Complexity |
 | --- | --- | --- | --- |